bnnm/wwiser/doc/WWISER.md

 - **wwnames.txt**: an artificial list of possible Wwise names (see *reversing names* below).
 - **wwnames.db3**: an artificial, pre-generated database of possible Wwise names.

 While a game may not include any of the above, events and variables sometimes follow simple and common patterns, like *"music"* + *"on"*, *"play_bgm01"*, and so on.
-This database saves common names that banks may use, and is placed together with *wwiser*.

-They'll be automatically used if found in the bank dir (except *wwnames.db3*, that must reside in *wwiser*'s dir).
+It's possible to make a manual name list, called `wwnames.txt` (see below).

 A few games may use **SoundbankInfo.json**, **(bankname).xml** and **(bankname).json** (also handled here).
 The editor optionally can generate those, but are less common.

 ## NAME LIST AND REVERSING NAMES
-When a game doesn't have companion `.xml` with names, you can make a name list and put it in `wwnames.txt` and *wwiser* will use it, as long as those names are really used.
-For example, include the word `init` in `wwnames.txt`, and when *wwiser* finds ID *1355168291* (that corresponds to that ID) it will show `init` nearby.
+When a game doesn't have companion `.xml` with names, you can make a name list and put it in `wwnames.txt` and *wwiser* will use it, as long as those names are actually used.
+For example, include the word `init` in `wwnames.txt`, and when *wwiser* finds ID *1355168291* it will print `init` nearby.

 Guessing which names are actually used isn't easy, so instead sometimes it's possible to extract and create a list of strings from (decompressed) game files and executables, with software like `strings2.exe` or IDA.
 This often gets you many usable names even if companion files like *SoundbankInfo.xml* don't exist, or even if they do exist but some names are missing (particularly useful to get game variables).